 River Realty Selling Guide - On the Market

 Once the listing goes to the Multiple Listing Service (MLS) you are officially on the market.
 The MLS listing sheet will contain all the pertinent data about the house, sales helps for showing agents, photos and financing options.
 Now begins the nail-biting time, when you discover what buyers actually think about the home you’ve worked so hard to present.
-You’ve priced for what you hope will be a quick sale—but try not to think of it as opening weekend for a big blockbuster movie.
+You’ve priced for what you hope will be a quick sale, and strong buyer demand these days can sometimes make your list price just the starting point for a bidding war—but try not to think of it as opening weekend for a big blockbuster movie.
 Your future success may not depend on the first few days’ exposure.
-Remember, with a lot of inventory on the market it sometimes takes a while for buyers to compare your house to all the competition, or to even make their way to your door.
+But when there's a lot of inventory on the market it sometimes takes a while for buyers to compare your house to all the competition, or to even make their way to your door.
 It’s best to remain as detached (read: resigned) as possible while you wait for an offer.

 In this topic area we’ll consider aspects of life on the market, we’ll jab at a few sacred cows and explore some of the most effective strategies for success.
 And we’ll show you how to listen when the market speaks.